 - Travel.
 You can earn Velocity points for most of your travel spending, including hotel bookings, car hire and travel packages.

 - Velocity Global Wallet.
 The Velocity Global Wallet is a prepaid travel money card that allows you to load and spend in up to 11 different currencies.
-It offers 1 Velocity point per $2 spent in Australia and 1 point per $1 spent overseas.
+It allows you to earn Velocity Points per $1 you spend in Australia and overseas.

 - Velocity eStore.
 Similar to the Qantas Frequent Flyer Online Mall, the Velocity eStore allows you to earn points when you shop online with over 200 retailers, including Apple, eBay and THE ICONIC.
 Depending on the retailer, you could earn up to 4 Velocity points per $1 spent – or more if there’s a bonus points promotion.

 - Flybuys.
 If you're a member of the Flybuys shopping rewards program, convert 2,000 Flybuys points to 870 Velocity Points when you link your accounts.
 This offer is available from 20 October 2016 onwards.
 You'll also earn 1 Velocity Status Credit per $100 when you shop with Coles, Liquorland or First Choice Liquor and scan your Flybuys card.

 As well as these options, a range of Velocity program partners allow you to also earn points on dining, insurance, home and business services, gym memberships and even entertainment service subscriptions.

 When it comes to flights, Velocity has a more straightforward way of calculating the points you will earn than Qantas does.
 The different methods these two frequent flyer programs use to calculate points means there is no clear winner between them as it could vary every time.